*2012-13 Estimated Outcome ODA funding breakdown and graphs will be updated from 15 May 2013

-Australia has invested $380.3 million in Afghanistan in the previous three years.
+Australia has invested $34.5 million dollars in Tuvalu in the previous three years.
 Some of the key results include:

 More results can be viewed under the ‘See our results’ tab above.